-APPG on Young Carers and Young Adult Carers - Projects, reports and responses
+APPG on Young Carers and Young Adult Carers - Projects, responses and reports

 As part of its role in helping to raise awareness and improve support for young carers and young adult carers, the APPG will undertake specific projects and produce reports.
 This page contains all of the information about these projects and reports.

-The APPG on Young Carers and Young Adult Carers is leading the first ever parliamentary inquiry focused on young carers and young adult carers.
-This inquiry is focusing on how caring impacts on the short and long-term life opportunities for young carers and young adult carers.
-The report is going to be published in Parliament on Tuesday 14th November.
+The APPG on Young Carers and Young Adult Carers held the first ever parliamentary inquiry focused on young carers and young adult carers.
+This landmark inquiry focused on how caring impacts on the short and long-term life opportunities for young carers and young adult carers.
+Visit the inquiry page for more information.

 Carers Action Plan 2018-20 and Young Carers/Young Adult Carers – Spring 2023

-The APPG is reviewing the elements of the Carers Action Plan specific to young carers and young adult carers.
-This review will look at what the Carers Action Plan has achieved for young carers and young adult carers, and what is needed in any future Carers Strategy This will then feed into a wider review of the Carers Action Plan being undertaken by the APPG on Carers.
+The APPG reviewed the elements of the Carers Action Plan specific to young carers and young adult carers.
+This review will look at what the Carers Action Plan has achieved for young carers and young adult carers, and what is needed in any future Carers Strategy.
+This fed into a wider review of the Carers Action Plan being undertaken by the APPG on Carers.

 See disclaimer at the bottom of this page.